Why Do Dachshunds Dig?

-Why do dachshunds dog holes in the backyard?
+Why do dachshunds dig holes in the yard?

 Why do dachshunds dig in bed?